-This course reviews the development of personality theory, major models of personality, and the major theorists and their contributions to the field.
-Focus will be on personality development, personality structure, and potential for change.
+This course will focus on the development of personality theory, major models of personality, the major theorists, and their contributions to the field.
+Topics include personality development, personality structure, and the potential for change.
+(3 credits)

 - ENG 101: English Composition 1

 - ENG 102: English Composition 2

 - PSY 101: Psychology (Recommended)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to: